A dash of income here, a sprinkle of income there: A new recipe for income splitting to please the CRA’s demanding palate

-- Retirement Exception: if a business owner is 65 years or older and is receiving split income from a business where they have made a meaningful contribution (see Excluded Business Exception), TOSI rules will not apply.
+If a business owner is 65 years or older and is receiving split income from a business where they have made a meaningful contribution (see Excluded Business Exception), TOSI rules will not apply.
 TOSI will also not apply if the business owner’s spouse receives split income from the same business—regardless of their age.

-- Excluded Business Exception: the TOSI rules should also not apply for income or dividends from a business or for capital gains from its sale, if a family member 18 or over is engaged in the business on a regular, continuous and substantial basis.
+The TOSI rules should also not apply for income or dividends from a business or for capital gains from its sale, if a family member 18 or over is engaged in the business on a regular, continuous and substantial basis.
 A family member generally qualifies:

 - If they have worked on average at least 20 hours per week in the business in the current year, during the part of the year in which the business operates; or,

 - If they have worked on average 20 hours per week in the business (again during the part of the year in which the business operates), for ANY five years occurring at ANY TIME in the past; i.e., these five years do not need to be in succession.
 In this case, any dividends or capital gains they receive now or in the future from the family business should not be subject to TOSI.